Body Image And Eating Disorder Treatment: Managing Food Intake and Addressing Weight Loss Pressures

 • Educate yourself about media manipulation: It may also help to learn about misleading claims in advertising and explore how images can be altered using beauty filters and photo editing software.

-When to consider eating disorder treatment
+When to consider treatment for eating disorders

 If you are engaging in eating or exercise behaviors that are negatively impacting your health and well-being, it may be an indication that you need to seek professional support to address these concerns before they become more severe.
-You might also watch out for the following symptoms of an eating disorder:
+You might also watch out for the following symptoms of eating disorders:

 • Persistent preoccupation with food and body image